 Comparative and Cross-Border Issues in Bankruptcy and Insolvency Law

 IIT Chicago-Kent College of Law is pleased to announce the 2017 Law Review Symposium on Comparative and Cross-Border Issues in Bankruptcy and Insolvency Law.
-The symposium will be held at Chicago-Kent College of Law in Chicago from November 30th to December 1st, 2017.
-In conjunction with Professor Adrian Walters of IIT Chicago-Kent College of Law and Professor Christoph Henkel of the Mississippi College School of Law, the members of the Chicago-Kent College of Law, Law Review, are organizing the symposium.
+The symposium will be held at Chicago-Kent College of Law in Chicago from November 29 to November 30, 2017.
+In conjunction with Professor Adrian Walters of IIT Chicago-Kent College of Law and Professor Christoph Henkel of the Mississippi College School of Law, the members of the Chicago-Kent College of Law, Law Review are organizing the symposium.

-The purpose of the conference is twofold: (1) developing and promoting legal scholarship on global and domestic bankruptcy and insolvency law topics in the United States; and (2) starting a new dialogue on these topics between academics, the practicing bar and bankruptcy bench.
+The purpose of the conference is twofold: (1) developing and promoting legal scholarship on global and domestic bankruptcy and insolvency law topics in the United States; and (2) starting a new dialogue on these topics between academics, the practicing bar, and the bankruptcy bench.

 - Current issues of bankruptcy and insolvency law in a global context

 - Harmonizing cross-border bankruptcy, insolvency, and restructuring law

 - Topics related to the UNCITRAL Working Group V, including corporate restructuring and cross-border recognition of bankruptcy and insolvency-related judgments

 - Importance of efficient and predictable insolvency regimes for economic growth